Kraken: A Tale of Revenge is a turn-based Role Playing Game with combat fishing mechanics.

 Mechanics Design

 This project was initially part of a WarioWare style concept where different game genres would be adapted into fishing games.
-The RPG minigame stood out above the rest, so it was expanded upon.
+The RPG minigame stood out above the rest, so the concept was explored further.

 When players go to select an action, a hook is cast down into a vertical “pool” containing all their possible actions.
 Each action is represented by a fish with the action name on it.
 The first action fish the hook collides with is the one the player will use.
 Stronger actions are deeper in the pool, incentivizing players to pay attention when selecting an action.